Erica cinerea: Ecology

+It is described as "of least concern" on the IUCN Red List of Threatened Species.

+Cultivation

 It is grown as an ornamental plant, cultivated in a wider range of colors.
 It is drought-tolerant and grows well in full sun with well-drained soil.
 Like most heathers, it is a calcifuge and dislikes alkaline soils (e.g. calcareous) which cause the symptoms of iron deficiency.
 Like other cultivated heathers, it is often seen as groundcover among plantings of dwarf conifers.

 These cultivars have gained the Royal Horticultural Society's Award of Garden Merit: